awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-su-create.md

   ```
   arn:aws:ssm:us-east-2:111122223333:parameter/ExampleParameterName
   ```
-+ **Prefixes**: A parameter name cannot be prefixed with "aws" or "ssm" \(case\-insensitive\)\.
++ **Prefixes**: A parameter name can't be prefixed with "aws" or "ssm" \(case\-insensitive\)\.
 For example, attempts to create parameters with the following names fail with an exception:
   + `awsTestParameter`
   + `SSM-testparameter`
   + `/aws/testparam1`